Skip to main content

 February 10, 2026

-A settlement agreement resolving separate lawsuits filed the State of Texas and the Consumer Financial Protection Bureau (CFPB) against Texas-based developer Colony Ridge, Inc. requires the developer to earmark $20 million for law enforcement in their subdivisions, including setting aside money for immigration enforcement.
+A settlement agreement resolving separate lawsuits filed by the State of Texas and the Consumer Financial Protection Bureau (CFPB) against Texas-based developer Colony Ridge, Inc. requires the developer to earmark $20 million for law enforcement in its subdivisions, including setting aside money for immigration enforcement.
 Further, the settlement requires potential purchasers to present a Texas ID, driver's license, or a passport or visa.
 The complaints by Texas and the United States accused Colony Ridge of targeting Hispanic and foreign-born home buyers with little to no credit with predatory lending and foreclosure practices.
+Texas v.
+Colony Ridge, Inc., No. 4:24-cv-00941 (S.D.
+Tex.); Consumer Financial Protection Bureau v.
+Colony Ridge Development, LLC, No. 4:23-cv-04729 (S.D.
+Tex.).

 **Link to case filed by Texas here and case filed by the United States here.
 Our litigation entries generally report only the initial complaint and any major substantive filings or decisions.
 For additional information, CourtListener provides access to PACER and all available pleadings.
 Other sites that track litigation in more detail or organize cases by topic include Civil Rights Clearinghouse, Justice Action Center, National Immigration Litigation Alliance, and Just Security**